manychat/growth-tools-library-api-docs/README.md

-# ManyChat growth tools library API docs
+# ManyChat growth tools SDK docs

 This library provides additional opportunities when using ManyChat Growth Tools:
 - Functionality for using headless checkbox widget
 - Opportunity to initialize widgets for dynamically created elements
+- Control widgets visibility and more

 ## Initialization